Berlin Friedrichstraße station: In popular culture

-In addition, the East German spy Werner Stiller describes his escape through the station in his memoirs Beyond the Wall.
+The East German spy Werner Stiller describes his escape through the station in his memoirs Beyond the Wall.

-In Mr Norris Changes Trains, novelist Christopher Isherwood has William Bradshaw eating ham and eggs with Arthur Norris at the first class restaurant of the station.
+In Mr Norris Changes Trains, the novelist Christopher Isherwood has William Bradshaw eating ham and eggs with Arthur Norris in the first-class restaurant in the station.

 In Call of Duty: World at War, the station is used as a means of escape for the Red Army during the Battle of Berlin.

 In the novel No Man's Land by Michael Califra, the story's narrator, a U.S. expatriate named Richard who lives in West Berlin, is detained in the station after spending the night with his East German girlfriend, Traudi Franzke.